On the Alexander polynomial of links in lens spaces

-\begin{Theorem} Let $L$ be a link in $L(p,q)$, which intersects the disk $D$ in $k$ transverse intersection points, so that $\overline{k}=\sum _{i=1}^{k}\epsilon _{i}\neq 0$.
-Let $p'=\frac{p}{d}$ and $k'=\frac{\overline{k}}{d}$ where $d=\gcd \{p,\overline{k}\}$.
-Then the Alexander polynomial of $L$ and the two-variable Alexander polynomial of the classical link $L'\cup U$ are related by \end{Theorem} \begin{proof} Represent $L$ by a diagram, described in Notation~\ref{not}.
+\end{thm} \begin{proof} Represent $L$ by a diagram, described in Notation~\ref{not}.
 Then the group of $L$ has the presentation described in Subsection~\ref{subs3}.
 By calculating the Fox differentials of this presentation and then identifying all the $x_{i}$-variables and all the $a_{j}$-variables, we obtain the matrix $A(x,a)$.
 In Proposition~\ref{prop5} we have shown that the Alexander-Fox matrix of $L$ is calculated from $A(x,a)$ by the substitution $A_{L}(t)=A(t^{p'},t^{qk'})$.

-For $i=1,\ldots ,k$, we denote: $\alpha =1+a+\ldots +a^{p-1}$, \begin{xalignat*}{1} \beta _{i}=-(1+x^{\overline{k}}+\ldots +x^{(q-1)\overline{k}})x^{\sum _{j=1}^{i-1}\epsilon _{j}}\phi _{i} \end{xalignat*} and \begin{xalignat*}{1} \phi _{i}=\left \{
+For $i=1,\ldots ,k$, we denote: $\theta =1+a+\ldots +a^{p-1}$, \begin{xalignat*}{1} \beta _{i}=-(1+x^{\overline{k}}+\ldots +x^{(q-1)\overline{k}})x^{\sum _{j=1}^{i-1}\epsilon _{j}}\phi _{i} \end{xalignat*} and \begin{xalignat*}{1} \phi _{i}=\left \{